wilsonrc/JobsScraper-Backend/README.md

 First you should install [docker](https://www.docker.com/get-started) locally, this is due to this project being ran in a docker container.

+Copy the `.env.default` file to a `.env` file and in it put the credentials you'd like the DB to have.

-After install docker, clone this repository.
+After installing docker, clone this repository.
 You'll notice an executable file `./jobs-scrapper`, this file will help you running commands to specific containers.

 You run `./jobs-scrapper up -d --build` to start running tne container and all dependencies.